andrewbaisden/fortnite-db/README.md

 ### Production

-The Fortnite db App is online on these platforms
+The Fortnite db App is online on these platforms.

 [Heroku - Fortnite db App](https://fortnite-db-frontend-react.herokuapp.com/)